omnia-digital/catalyst/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p> -->

-## About Platform Framework
+## About Catalyst

-The Platform Framework is a web application framework designed to make it easy to spin up new platforms with minimal effort.
-There are many modules included and many more to come including:
+Catalyst is a web application framework designed to make it easy to spin up new platforms with minimal effort.

-- Community (Social Network)
-- Subscriptions (take User subscriptions, Team subscriptions, or allow your Teams to take their own subscriptions from users for sub-only content.
-Multiple Payment processors including Stripe and Chargent.)
-- Forms (customizable forms you can create and send to users to collect data and view within the platform)
-- Admin (admin panel to manage your platform)
-- Much more

-## Platform Framework Sponsors
+## Catalyst Sponsors

 We would like to extend our thanks to the following sponsors for funding Platform Framework development.
 If you are interested in becoming a sponsor, please contact us at [Omnia Digital](https://omniadigital.io).